 I believe passionately that every young person deserves the best education and opportunities to fulfil their potential so I am delighted to be part of the hardworking and caring team at Hillside Primary School.
 Along with my role of Deputy Headteacher I also teach in Year 6.
-I have been part of the governing body for the past two years.
+I have been part of the Governing Body for over 5 years.
 I have taught in both KS1 and KS2 and am the English and Mathematics lead, two subjects I am passionate about.
 Ensuring children have skills to operate confidently, effectively and independently in life, their communities and the wider world is important to me.
 I believe that by providing effective teaching and learning in these subjects I am helping to develop each individual child and equip them with the necessary skills to enter an ever changing world of education and work.
 My decision to join the governing body was an easy one as I am keen to further develop the school through strategic leadership; ensuring children have access to a broad and balanced curriculum and continuing to follow the wonderful ethos and values that are evident in school.
-The governing body is made up of a mix of talented individuals and I feel very privileged to be part of such a well-developed, supportive governing body that has a deep rooted interest in the education of all the children at Hillside and to making a difference to the lives of young people.
+The governing body is made up of a mix of talented individuals and I feel very privileged to be part of such a well-developed, supportive Governing Body that has a deep rooted interest in the education of all the children at Hillside and to making a difference to the lives of young people.

 Jenny Rushton (Co-opted governor)